erajasekar/erajasekar.github.io/_drafts/2017-12-21-how-understanding-computer-scheduling-algorithms-can-help-us-productive.md

 It’s like focusing above all on reducing the length of your to-do list.
 Also, each piece of unfinished task could be like a carrying a mental burden.
 Flying through the easiest items will bring some measure of relief.

-~~By pushing out the tasks with largest processing time, we optimize on minimizing the sum of completion times.~~

 It's not suprising that this approach is compatible with the recommendation in [Getting Things Done](http://amzn.to/2CFOsxe) Book to immediately perform any task that takes less than two minutes.

 This is great way to get more things done, But all work can't be equally important.